GaryTheCary/Thesis-Application_PHP/ABOUT THIS PROJECT.md

 This application also allow users to send customized messages to the client application (developed in Python).

 This application is designed and developed in Laravel.

+For more about this project please visit http://www.xiangrenzheng.com/thesis/